parthkhxndelwal/certencrypt/README.md

 ## Acknowledgments

-We appreciate the contributions of the open-source community to make CertSecure a robust and secure certification management system.
+We appreciate the contributions of the open-source community to make CertEncrypt a robust and secure certification management system.

-Thank you for considering contributing to CertSecure!
+Thank you for considering contributing to CertEncrypt!
 Your efforts help make this project better for everyone.

 ## License

-CertSecure is currently only available for open-source viewing and contributions, and is not licensed for commercial or personal use.
+CertEncrypt is currently only available for open-source viewing and contributions, and is not licensed for commercial or personal use.
 Please contact the project maintainers for more information.

 Do not use this project for commercial or personal purposes without explicit permission from the maintainers.